 - How to get to Talat Rot Fai Market: Take the MRT to Thailand Cultural Centre, and walk through the Esplanade mall

 An alternative, if you want a more upscale market with plenty of restaurants, cafes, shops, a Ferris wheel, and different entertainment shows, head for the popular Asiatique Market by the river.
-To get there, take the Skytrain to Saphan Taksin BST Station, and jump on the free Asiatique shuttle ferry from the Central Pier/ Sathorn Pier.
+To get there, take the Skytrain to Saphan Taksin BTS Station, and jump on the free Asiatique shuttle ferry from the Central Pier/ Sathorn Pier.
 The ferry runs every 15 minutes or so.

 - Opening hours Asiatique: 16:00 – 23:00

 - How to get to Asiatique: There are frequently free shuttle boats from the Sathorn/ Central Pier which run from 16:00 until 23:30.

 If you´d rather wind down and enjoy some modern entertainment, head for the cinema.
 Bangkok has some of the best cinemas in the world, showing Hollywood movies in English with Thai subtitles.